How to Write Blog Reviews: Tips for Bloggers

-Many blogs, in order to bring in views and some money, publish reviews of their favorite products or services on the blogs.
+Many blogs, in order to bring in views and some money, publish reviews of their favorite products or services.
 Reviews can be of anything from a favorite book to a favorite beauty cream or even a favorite website.

-Most often these blogs are not compensated for their writing other than with a free product to try out.
-They are required to give honest opinions and to promote the brand and product in exchange for these free products.
+Most often, these blogs are not compensated for their writing other than with a free product to try out.
+They are required to give honest opinions and to promote the brand and product in exchange for these free samples.

-This guide will provide information about how to write reviews, along with:
+This guide will provide information about how to write reviews, along with the following details:

 - what photos to use,